 Reduction in Employment Income Alone May Not Constitute a Material Change in Circumstances for Child Support Where a Parent Has Other Income Producing Assets and the Ability to Pay

 In this divorce, husband was a successful director and producer earning $350,000 per month and owned significant assets including real property, investments, and cash.
 Husband’s “high earner” status supported a deviation from guideline child support for his only child.
-After divorce, husband’s divorce lawyer filed a request to reduce child support because husband’s monthly employment income fell “significantly.”
-Wife’s divorce lawyer argued that husband’s decrease in income from employment was insufficient to support a modification of child support because husband still had significant income producing assets.
-The divorce court modified the child support and wife appealed.
+After divorce, husband’s Orange County divorce lawyer filed a request to reduce child support because husband’s monthly employment income fell “significantly.”
+Wife’s Orange County divorce attorney argued that husband’s decrease in income from employment was insufficient to support a modification of child support because husband still had significant income producing assets.
+The divorce court modified the child support and wife’s Orange County divorce lawyer appealed.

-The Court of Appeal in Orange County held that the divorce court erred in finding that husband met his burden in showing a material change in circumstances sufficient to warrant a reduction in child support.
+The Court of Appeal held that the divorce court erred in finding that husband’s Orange County divorce attorney had met his burden in showing a material change in circumstances sufficient to warrant a reduction in child support.
 First, a reduction in income alone is insufficient to support a modification where a parent has numerous other income producing assets.
 Second, husband failed to present any evidence that husband’s reduction in employment income adversely affected his lifestyle or financial ability to pay.
-Third, husband failed to present any evidence that the child had a decreased need for support.
+Third, husband’s Orange County divorce lawyer failed to present any evidence that the child had a decreased need for support.
 The evidence conversely demonstrated that the child would have been adversely affected by a reduction in child support.
 Lastly, the Court of Appeal held the child had a right to share in his father’s standard of living, necessitating the higher amount of support.

 In re Marriage of Usher (2016) 6 Cal.
 App.
 5th 347